Mr-Zanzibar/Microsoft-CopilotAI/README.md

 ## 🔧 Usage

 > [!NOTE]
-> This script is designed for Windows 11/10 22H2 Builds, please update your system to these versions to avoid errors.
+> This script is designed for Windows 11/10 22H2 OR higher Builds, please update your system to these versions to avoid errors.

 1. Run the following command in a PowerShell prompt:

 `iwr -useb https://github.com/Mr-Zanzibar/Microsoft-CopilotAI/releases/download/Copilot/Copilot.ps1 | iex`

-2. Everything will be automatic.
+2. Select an option.

 ---